 - Leadership ability

-- Strong communication skills both in person and online
+- Strong communication skills: in person, in writing, and online

 - INFO 203 Online Learning: Tools and Strategies for Success